menu

 In Stockport, however, the average commute to work is quite long.
 On average, people spend 30.30 minutes each day getting to work, which is significantly higher than the national average.

-Stockport is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Stockport doesn't have a public transportation system that people use for their commute.

 Demographics